risingwavelabs/rfcs/rfcs/0059-dml-atomicity.md

 As for DMLExecutor, maintain two internal states:
 1. create table redo_log(txn_id, ops, column_1, …, column_N). ops and columns are exactly the same meanings as the stream chunk.
+The primary key of `redo_log` is `txn_id` plus dml table's primary key which also means the `row_id` generator should also be merged into the `DMLExecutor`.
 2. create table commit_log(txn_id, state).
 The value of the state column could be uncommitted or committed

 The DMLExecutor should follow this contract: